intel/cassian/src/test_suites/oclc/oclc_sub_group_functions/README.md

   * Run OpenCL C kernel that calls `sub_group_shuffle` in multiple work-groups and sub-groups.
   * Output is compared against reference values computed on the host.
 * Expectations: Work-items in a sub-group are properly synchronized and computed values are correct.
+  * Each work-item register its own value to be shuffle.
+In the same time calls to save results of shuffling in results table from each work-item in the subgroups.
+Finally each work-item checks if in results table are correct values (shuffling occured for each work-item)
+    * In variation of the test `sub_group_shuffle_common_offset` test runs with the same common shuffle index for each work-item.
 * Parameters:
   * Scalar data types: `char`, `uchar`, `short`, `ushort`, `int`, `uint`, `long`, `ulong`, `float`, `half`, `double`.
-  * Vector data types (2, 3, 4, 8, 16): `char`, `uchar`, `short`, `ushort`, `float`
+  * Vector data types (2, 3, 4, 8, 16): `char`, `uchar`, `short`, `ushort`, `float`.
   * Dimensions: 1D, 2D, 3D.
-  * Values:
-    * Each work item register its own value to be shuffle.
-In the same time calls to save results of shuffling in results table from each work item in the subgrups.
-Finally each workitem checks if in results table are correct values (shuffling occure for each work item)
-    * In variation of the test `sub_group_shuffle_common_offset` test runs with the same common shuffle index for each work item.

 ### `sub_group_shuffle_up`
 * Status: Done